↑

 Serving: 1serving | Calories: 225kcal | Carbohydrates: 39g | Protein: 6g | Fat: 5g | Sodium: 166mg | Potassium: 146mg | Fiber: 6g | Sugar: 8g | Vitamin C: 3.5mg | Calcium: 171mg | Iron: 1.7mg

 This recipe was originally posted on August 7, 2018.
-It was updated with improved images, step-by-step instructions, tips, techniques, FAQ’s and video in July 2021.
+It was updated with new images and more thorough instructions in December 2025.

 Related Posts